mitre/shared-modeling-framework/.github/ISSUE_TEMPLATE/enhancement_report.md

+---
+name: Enhancement Report
+about: Use this template to submit any enhancements or suggestions for the SMF.
+title: "[Enhancement Report]"
-## Enhancement Suggestion
+labels: Enhancement

+---

 #### Version Number
-_Specify the version of the Shared Modeling Framework you are referring to (e.g., 3.1)._
+_Specify the model version of the Shared Modeling Framework you are referring to (e.g., Seed Model 3.0)._

 ```